roxanagutz/METRICS/README.md

 # METRICS
-This website provides the presentation slides and replication files used for METRICS reading group.
+This website provides the presentation slides and replication files used by the METRICS reading group.
 The group reads new articles on the Difference-in-Difference literature.